- Web Conferencing

 Voluntary Product Accessibility Template (VPAT)

 Teaching & Learning Services' Academic Technology team trains and supports faculty in using a wide range of academic technologies.
-They have also worked with faculty looking to explore and pilot tools beyond what is supported through Teaching & Learning Services.
-All of these technologies have documentation, known as the Voluntary Product Accessibilty Template, which outlines how accessible they are according to Section 508 Standards.
-Links to both the TLS-supported and vendor-supported technologies that Teaching & Learning Services has worked with are provided below.
+All of RIT's supported technologies must have a Voluntary Product Accessibilty Template (VPAT) or similar documentation, which outlines how accessible they are according to accessibility standards.
+Links to accessibility information for supported technologies are provided below.
+Note that some vendors do post the VPAT publically so more general accessibility information about a tool may be linked below.
 Teaching & Learning Services strives to help faculty create a successful course experience for them and their students.
 If you are a faculty member and encounter a student accessibility issue with one of the following TLS-supported or vendor-supported technologies please contact us.

 |RIT & NTID Departments & Resources|